Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Virtual-Machine-(EVM)-Awesome-List.md

 Awesome Ethereum Virtual Machine

-Written in 2017 by Yoichi Hirai <i@yoichihirai.com>, originally from https://github.com/pirapira/awesome-ethereum-virtual-machine
+Written in 2017 by Yoichi Hirai <i@yoichihirai.com>

 [other author/contributor lines as appropriate]

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.